The Three Hundred Year Party

 All living creatures, including human beings, need energy in the form of food to survive, grow and reproduce.
 Without sufficient energy they die.
-Throughout most of history we humans have obtained our energy from the grains, root crops and vegetables that absorb the energy of sunlight.
+Throughout most of history we have obtained our energy from the grains, root crops and vegetables that absorb the energy of sunlight.
 We also consume meat products from animals that eat those crops.
 Although it is possible to store small quantities of food from one season to the next, most of the time we have lived in equilibrium with our environment.
 We have lived a life that has been, to use a modern word, sustainable.

-Imagine that, two thousand years ago, in biblical times, you could have flown over northern Europe from what is now western Russia, across northern Germany and France, and then over England and finishing the journey in Eire on the shores of the Atlantic Ocean.
+Imagine that, two thousand years ago, in biblical times, you could have flown over northern Europe from what is now western Russia, across northern Germany and France, over England and finishing the journey in Eire on the shores of the Atlantic Ocean.
 Looking down from the airplane you would have seen one continuous forest with a scattering of clearings, villages and towns, the occasional small city and a few narrow roads.
 It is the area is circled on the map shown below — an area that Ugo Bardi rather unkindly refers to as, "a vast regions of fog and swamps, inhabited by hairy Barbarians . . . the area we call today Western Europe".

 Most of that forest has gone now — were you to make the same airplane ride today you would mostly see fields, towns, large cities and extensive transportation systems.
 Why?
 What happened in the last two thousand years to cause such a dramatic change in the landscape?

 The answer to the above question lies in the nature of the soil and climate.
 The soil of northern Europe is generally heavy, and the climate is cool and wet.
 Consequently it is difficult to plow the soil and grow crops.
 But sometime in the 7th to 9th century CE (a period of time that we ironically refer to as the Dark Ages) the heavy cross plow was developed.